dart-lang/site-www/src/codelabs/iterables.md

 In this example, you can see three different ways to write a predicate:

-* As **expresion**: the test code takes one line using an "arrow" `=>` without a return statement or brackets.
+* As an **expresion**: The test code takes one line using an "arrow" `=>` without a return statement or brackets.
-* As **block**: the test code takes multiple lines between brackets and a return statement.
+* As a **block**: The test code takes multiple lines between brackets and a return statement.
-* As **function**: the test code is moved into an external function and passed to the `firstWhere` method as parameter.
+* As a **function**: The test code is moved into an external function and passed to the `firstWhere` method as a parameter.

 There is no right way or wrong way.
 You should use the way that works best for you, and makes your code easier to read and understand.

-In the example in `firstWhereWithOrElse`, `firstWhere` is called with the optional named parameter `orElse`, which provides an alternative when no element is found.
+In the example in `firstWhereWithOrElse`, `firstWhere` is called with the optional named parameter `orElse`, which provides an alternative when an element is not found.
-In the example, the text `'None!'` is returned because no element satisfied the provided condition.
+In the example, the text `'None!'` is returned because no element satisfies the provided condition.

 {{site.alert.note}}
-  If no element satisfies the test predicate, the method `firstWhere` will throw an [StateError][StateError class] if the `orElse` parameter is not provided.
+  If no element satisfies the test predicate, then the method `firstWhere` throws an [StateError][StateError class] if the `orElse` parameter is not provided.
 {{site.alert.end}}

 {{site.alert.secondary}}
   **Quick review:**
-  * Elements of an `Iterable` must be accessed sequentially.
+  * The elements of an `Iterable` must be accessed sequentially.
-  * Using a `for-in loop` is the easiest way to iterate through all elements.
+  * The easiest way to iterate through all the elements is using a `for-in loop`.
-  * To access the first and last elements, you can use the methods `fist` and `last`.
+  * You can use the methods `fist` and `last`to access the first and last elements.
   * You can also find the first element that matches a condition with `firstWhere`.
-  * You can write test predicates as expressions, blocks or functions.
+  * You can write test predicates as expressions, blocks, or functions.

 **Key terms:**
-* **Predicate**: a function that returns `true` when satisfies certain condition.
+* **Predicate**: A function that returns `true` when a certain condition is satisfied.
 {{site.alert.end}}

 ### Exercise: Practice writing a test predicate